 Founded in 1860 by evangelical abolitionists, Wheaton College is a small liberal arts school west of Chicago and a former stop on the Underground Railroad.
 Its students, who are passionate about academics and spirituality, find a solid education and evolving devotion to their faith at Wheaton.

 Students take on rigorous academics and develop strong relationships with professors, who provide both academic and personal mentorship.
-Roughly 87% of students get grants to help them pay for school and complete it on time: Wheaton boasts an 88% six-year graduation rate.
+Ninety-one percent of undergraduate students get scholarships or grants to help them pay for school and complete it on time: Wheaton boasts an almost 87% six-year graduation rate.